surma/surma.dev/content/things/spreadsheet.md

 Here is the [live demo][step4 demo] and the [source code][step4 source].

-Only one more iteration left!
-Referencing the values of other cells.
+Only one more iteration left: Referencing the values of other cells!

 ## Cell referencing

 Formulas in Excel can reference the value of another cell by using the cell’s name.
-For example `=A0 * 2` in Excel would show the value of cell A0 doubled.
+For example `=A1 * 2` in Excel would show the value of cell A1 doubled.
 Since our app evaluates the cell’s formula as plain JavaScript, I can make the other cell values available by declaring variables with the cell names:

 ```diff
   class SpreadsheetData {